MengGuo/Py_iRobot_OptiTrack/README.md

   Modified based on [ros_vrpn_client from GaTech](https://github.com/gt-ros-pkg/hrl/tree/master/ros_vrpn_client)

-* [optitrack], which retrieves rigid-body positions using "ros_vrpn_client", and transforms quaternions to Euler angles for easy usage later.
+* [optitrack], which retrieves rigid-body positions using [ros_vrpn_client], and transforms quaternions to Euler angles for easy usage later.
 It can be directly loaded into the catkin workspace of (U).

   Modified based on [optitrack from GaTech](https://github.com/gritslab/grits-ros-pkg/tree/master/optitrack)